thomasben3/flutter_demo_app/README.md

 ## Testing

-This project includes unit tests to ensure the functionality of the app.
+This project includes unit and integration tests to ensure the functionality of the app.

 ### Running Tests
 To run the tests, use the following command: